lbugnion/ms-glossary/instructions/synopsis-template-notes.md

 ## Keywords or key expressions

 The list of keywords will be used to cross-reference items.
-They can be one word or a sort expression or 2-3 words.
+They can be one word, a short expression or 2-3 words.
 They can also be abbreviations.

 > You don't need to add the topic's title (for example `App Service`) to the list of keywords, this will be added automatically).